ArcticTechnology/PythonStarterPackage/README.md

 ```
 Version >= 2.34.1
 ```
 2. During the installation setup, make sure to include OpenSSH.
-Recommenced setting should be fine:
+The recommended setting should be fine:
 ```
 Use bundled OpenSSH - This uses ssh.exe that comes with Git.
 ```